-- Unlocking methods for some Toshiba laptops are described here.
+- Unlocking methods for some Toshiba laptops are described here (edit: gone).

 - Some older laptop models have service manuals that specify a location of a jumper / solder bridge that can be set for removing the password.

-If none of the above methods work, please use the vendor support.
-Please understand that my motivation for reverse-engineering comes from a personal interest - I will not accept offers to look at the specifics of certain models.
+If none of the generators/methods above works, please use the vendor support.
+Please understand that my motivation for reverse-engineering comes purely from a personal interest.
+I will not accept offers to look at the specifics of certain models.